 TERN is elated to announce its fall exhibition, Me ‘n’ Mines, showcasing new works by Bahamian artists Heino Schmid and Steven Schmid.
 The brothers, nearly a generation apart, have never exhibited together before.
-They are both known for pushing the needle forward on the concepts of destruction and reconstruction while exploring themes of family, home, belonging and Caribbean male masculinity.
+They are both known for their innovative material and figurative investigations in their respective two-dimensional and three-dimensional practices while exploring themes of family, home, belonging and Bahamianness.

-Exhibition Essay: Me ‘n’ Mines written by Kevanté A.C.
+Exhibition Text: Me ‘n’ Mines written by Kevanté A.C.
 Cash

 Heino Schmid